 We also asked them to predict the extent to which those activities would be automated by 2020.
 The short answer: CMOs expect to increase automation significantly over the next year.
 (See Figure 10.)

 But the aggressive drive to personalize content to ever-higher degrees throughout the customer lifecycle can be seen in other ways.
 Making real-time, automated, personalized content changes to identify prospects and entice them to buy—or get customers to buy more and remain loyal customers—companies need enormous amounts of computing power.
 As such content becomes more digital-intensive (think digital videos) and as the communications channels increasingly become mobile digital devices (especially on the smartphone), CMOs need immense computational resources on demand.

 Increasingly, this amount of computing power is beyond the capabilities that most large companies have in their data centers—even some of the largest companies.
 This is the reason that public, private and hybrid cloud companies that offer infinite computing power are growing by leaps and bounds.

 To assess the degree to which marketing software applications and technology infrastructure was running on companies’ on-premises data centers vs. those of public and/or private cloud companies), we asked CMOs to roughly estimate those percentages (Figure 11).
 About half of their applications and IT infrastructure runs onpremises now.
 But they estimated that 70% of their marketing technology stack will run in public and/or private clouds by next year.

 This is the initial analysis of our extensive research findings.
-We are continuing to conduct qualitative, best-practice interviews and mining the data to see key differences between leaders and followers, industries, regions and countries, and B2C compared with B2B companies.
-You will see those in-depth reports in the weeks ahead.
+Other reports include the results of qualitative, best-practice interviews and data analysis to see key differences between leaders and followers, industries, regions and countries, and B2C compared with B2B companies.